 The following information is for your assistance.
 Montana businesses that contract with out-of-state businesses to perform work in Montana need to know what the Montana workers' compensation laws require.
 The intent is to provide some basic guidelines for everyone's use.
 This is not all inclusive.

 To protect your business, you should obtain proof the business you are contracting with is in compliance with Montana workers' compensation laws.
 If you are contracting with a business that is not performing construction, obtain a copy of their approved petition for extraterritorial coverage from them.
-Feel free to call Connie Ferriter at (406) 444-6532 for more information.
+Please contact (406) 444-0564 for more information.

 If you are contracting with a business to do construction work, request their Montana contractor registration number.
 Then call 1-406-444-7734 and confirm if the number is valid.
 Be sure you document when you called, who you talked to, and if the contractor has been approved to operate with or without employees.
 If the contractor has been approved without employees and brought a crew, you should not let them work without proof the crew is covered.